Stream-Disk Shocks as the Origins of Peak Light in Tidal Disruption Events: Observables

 We then approximate the emergent spectrum by assuming that each cell above and below $R_{\rm th}$ emits a blackbody spectrum.
 The relative contribution for the \emph{i}th cell, at radius $r_i$, is given by

 and the overall normalization is given by the radiative flux through the photosphere.
 We integrate down to an effective optical depth $\tau_{\rm eff}=5$ along each of our 192 solid angles in order to compute the emissivity of each cell along each radial ray.
 When calculating the spectral energy distribution (SED) seen along any individual line of sight, we downweight contributions from cells off the line of sight by a factor of $\cos\theta$.
-This method is only an approximation of a full Monte Carlo radiative transfer calculation, but can still give an approximate model for the overall features of the emitted spectrum.
+This method is only a 1D approximation of a full Monte Carlo radiative transfer calculation, and in particular neglects lateral scatterings, but still gives a useful model for the overall features of the emitted spectrum.
 As mentioned in the main text, we mock up commonly used observational techniques by calculating the spectral luminosity in the ZTF bands $r,\;g$ and $i$, and in the \emph{Swift} bands $UVOT,\;UVW1,\;UVM2$ and $UVW2$.
 We then fit the final result in all bands to a single-temperature blackbody and derive the blackbody luminosity $L_{\rm BB}$, radius $R_{\rm BB}$ and temperature $T_{\rm BB}$.

+A key assumption in this calculation is that emissivity can be computed from tabulated \textsc{cloudy} absorption opacities $\kappa_{\rm a}$.
+This assumption relies on LTE in the gas and radiation fields, and the tabulated $\kappa_{\rm a}$ values themselves are computed under the assumption of LTE.
+As LTE will break down in sufficiently dilute and optically thin regions, we check the self-consistency of this assumption post-hoc by estimating the fraction of all luminosity coming from cells with radiation-gas equilibrium (quantified by checking whether the radiation and gas temperatures are equal to within $10\%$).
+We find that $\approx 96\%$ of all emergent luminosity in our calculation comes from cells where the radiation and gas fields are in LTE, indicating that non-LTE effects likely play a subdominant role in setting the overall spectrum.